hiber3d/game-template/assets/tutorial.md

     - `MotionQuality = Continuous`
     - `CollisionGroup = Dynamic`
     - `CollisionMask = Static, Dynamic`
-6. Create a new entity as a child to the root entity.
+6. Create a new entity as a child to the root entity and name it `Shape`.
-7. Add the component `Shape` to it and choose a shape that matches your bullet (You add multiple shapes as children to a rigid body to match the form of your bullet).
+7. Add the component `Shape` to it and choose a shape that matches your bullet (You can add multiple shapes as children to a rigid body to match the form of your bullet).
-8. Make sure the shape matches the position of the rigid body.
-If your bullet is a cylinder or cube, move the shape up 1m in the Y axis.
+8. Adjust the transform position of the Shape entity to align it with the model.
-9. ON the `Shape` component, set `Density = 1000`.
+9. On the `Shape` component, set `Density = 10000`.
+(Adjust depending on how strong the bullet should push the target it hits).
 10. Go back to the `main.scene`.
 11. Select the plane, add a `RigidBody` component to it and set:
     - `CollisionGroup = Static`
     - `CollisionMask = Dynamic`
-12. Add a child entity to the Plane, add a `Shape` component, set its shape to `PlaneShape` and `HalfExtent = 120`.
+12. Add a child entity to the Plane, name it `Shape`, add a `Shape` component, set its shape to `PlaneShape` and `HalfExtent = 120`.
 13. Add the `scenes/cubes.scene` to the `main.scene` (You can drag it from the assets panel to the Scene panel).
 14. Press play and shoot the cubes!